uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/scratchpad.rst

 .. doxygenenum:: dnnl::scratchpad_mode
    :project: oneDNN

-The scratchpad mode is controlled though the @ref :any:`dnnl::primitive_attr::set_scratchpad_mode` primitive attributes.
+The scratchpad mode is controlled though the :any:`dnnl::primitive_attr::set_scratchpad_mode` primitive attributes.

 If the user provides scratchpad memory to a primitive, this memory must be